meows/racket/docs/exponentiation.md

 ---
-id: exponentiation
+id: logarithm
-sidebar_label: Exponentiation
+sidebar_label: Logarithm
-title: Exponentiation
+title: Logarithm
 hide_title: true
 ---

-# Geometric Sequences
+# Logarithms

 We have previously defined exponentiation as a way of repeated multiplication.
 For example: